 The speed, however, is the sticking point.
 As the drive gets full, you will find it can drop dangerously close to the performance of a standard SATA-based SSD.
 Before that level, however, the Crucial P1 can comfortably outpace the older technology even if it can't match the speeds of either WD, Addlink, or Samsung's NVMe drives.

 If you have a spare M.2 socket on your motherboard and already have your boot drive running at genuine NVMe speeds, then the capacity and the generally higher-than-SATA speeds make the P1 a tremendous second drive.

 How we test SSDs

-When shopping for a good SSD for gaming, one of the most important factors is price per gigabyte.
-How much will you have to spend to keep a healthy library of Steam games installed, ready to be played at a moment's notice?
+When shopping for a good SSD for gaming, one of the most important factors is the price per gigabyte.
+How much will you have to spend to keep a robust library of Steam games installed, ready to be played at a moment's notice?
 With many new games surpassing the 50GB and even 150GB mark, this becomes even more critical.

 To find the best gaming SSDs, we researched the SSD market, picked out the strongest contenders, and put them through their paces with various benchmarking tools.
 We also researched what makes a great SSD great, beyond the numbers—technical stuff like types of flash memory and controllers.